 What to do now

 Did this Gmail annotations guide help you improve your email marketing?
-Sign up for more posts just like this one.
+Subscribe for more posts just like this one.

 Learn how to set up BIMI authentication and make your emails even more compelling in the inbox.

-Book a call to find out how easy it is to have Rejoiner handle all this for you.
+Schedule a free strategy session to find out how easy it is to have Rejoiner handle all this for you.